aaronpdoss/aaronpdoss.github.io/index.md

 | Security Mindset | Python |
 | Mobile Development | C++ |

 Throughout this program my ability to acquire new skills has increased dramaticcally.
-In order to stay on top of everything, I have had to learn how to adapt and learn skills quickly to be able to apply them to different purposes.
+In order to stay on top of everything, I have had to learn how to adapt and learn skills quickly to be able to apply them for different purposes.

 ### _ePortfolio Considerations_